GameServerManagers/docker-linuxgsm/README.md

 ## About

 LinuxGSM is a command-line tool for quick, simple deployment and management of Linux dedicated game servers.
-This container image builds daily and is available on [Docker Hub](https://hub.docker.com/r/gameservermanagers/linuxgsm) as well as [GitHub Container Registry](https://github.com/GameServerManagers/docker-linuxgsm/pkgs/container/linuxgsm).
+This container image builds weekly and is available on [Docker Hub](https://hub.docker.com/r/gameservermanagers/linuxgsm) as well as [GitHub Container Registry](https://github.com/GameServerManagers/docker-linuxgsm/pkgs/container/linuxgsm).

 ## Tags